grzegorz914/homebridge-denon-tv/README.md

 ## Know issues
 * If used with Hoobs, there is a possible configuration incompatibilty.
+* Right now if You use extra Surround Mode Accessory the current Surround Mode can be wrong displayed, will be fixed soon.

 ## Features and How To Use Them
 * Power ON/OFF short press tile in HomeKit app.